z0n3d100/reference-architectures/hybrid-networking/vpn/README.md

     azbb -s <subscription_id> -g <resource_group_name> -l <region> -p hybrid-onprem.json --deploy
     ```

 4. Open the `hybrid-vpn.json` file.
-Search for instances of `AdminPassword`, `SafeModeAdminPassword` and `Password` and change values for the passwords.
+Search for instances of `adminPassword` and change values for the passwords.

 5. Run the following command: